superduper-io/superduper/docs/content/ai_integrations/jina.md

 # Jina

-`Superduper` allows users to work with `Jina Embeddings models` through the Jina Embedding API.
+`superduper` allows users to work with `Jina Embeddings models` through the Jina Embedding API.

 Read more about this [here](/docs/docs/walkthrough/ai_apis#jina).